bastodian/Dimensions/T6/README.md

         gunzip -c $file |  grep -c 'FC' done >> NumSeqs.raw

-I was interested to see where the adapters used to bind the DNA in the libraries are located in each read.
+I was interested to see where the adapters/primers in the libraries are located in each read.
 I did a simple grep search for this purpose.

     : <<'!'